Maxhajati/Job_Market_Data_Analysis/README.md

 ✅ Expanding remote work opportunities could help attract a larger talent pool, especially for highly skilled roles.
 ✅ Offering more entry-level and internship roles in Engineering and Data Science would help build a sustainable pipeline of talent.
 ### For Career Planning
-✅ Developing expertise in visualization tolls and database systems will enhance job prospects in data analysis and business intelligence roles.
+✅ Developing expertise in visualization tools and database systems will enhance job prospects in data analysis and business intelligence roles.
 ✅ Experience with Snowflake, Databricks, and cloud platforms will set candidates apart for engineering and cloud roles.